arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

   the filesystem path where to store persisted view metadata

-* locale: <optional> (default: 'C') the default locale used for ordering JSON processed attribute names
+* locale: <optional> (default: 'C') the default locale used for ordering processed attribute names

 * threadsMaxIdle: <optional> (default: 5)
   maximum idle number of threads for single-run tasks